A campaign by the fairfax county federation of teachers

 What this means?

-First Governor Northam must sign this legislation into law and then it would go into effect July 1st.
+On April 22nd, the legislature will reconvene and will vote on the Governor’s recommendations.
+If they are approved, the legislation will become law on May 1, 2021.
 Then we will have a union election to make FCFT the exclusive bargaining representative for educational employees in Fairfax County.
 In order to qualify for the election, at least 30 percent of potential members of the union must sign authorization cards.
 The union that wins the election, will become the exclusive bargaining representative in the county.
 In order to start bargaining, a minimum of over 51% of eligible employees must be a member of the union.

 Through our union, educators will have a seat at the table to bargain for the resources our students and educators need.
 Educator working conditions are student learning conditions and with collective bargaining, you’ll have a voice at work to negotiate for better working conditions for you, your students and our entire community.